Chris Wright (music executive): Chrysalis

 In 1980, Chrysalis became a key name for New Romantic music when Wright signed the reinvigorated Ultravox with new lead vocalist Midge Ure, and then Spandau Ballet – the London band who came to epitomise the genre even more than their rivals Duran Duran.

 "We were cutting edge.
 We were able to pick up on everything – we kept our ears close to the ground," Wright told Classic Pop magazine in December 2013.

 By the mid-1980s, Wright's partnership with Ellis had run out of steam.
 A mooted but costly move into films favoured by Ellis became a bone of contention and the eventual catalyst for their split.
 Wright bought his partner's 50% stake in Chrysalis and set about reinvigorating a company that was now listed on the London stockmarket.
 The subsequent signings of Go West, Paul Hardcastle and Living in a Box and the development of the Cooltempo subsidiary for dance and rap proved Wright still had his finger on the pulse of popular culture.
 The distribution deals Wright offered Go!
 Discs and China Records coincided with both imprints scoring major hits with The Housemartins as well as Art of Noise and Labi Siffre.

 By then, the huge overheads involved in running a world-size independent company and the under-performance of several releases, notably Billy Idol's much-delayed Charmed Life album, had forced Wright to sell 50% of Chrysalis Records to EMI.
 The next year, EMI exercised its option to buy the other half, just after Wright's company topped the singles chart for the last time with a one-hit-wonder "The One And Only" by Chesney Hawkes.

-Wright held on to Chrysalis Music Publishing, representing not only some of David Bowie and Paul Anka's biggest hits but also Rod Temperton's compositions for Quincy Jones, George Benson and Michael Jackson.
-Over the next two decades, shrewd acquisitions and the nurturing of singer-songwriters including David Gray, Nerina Pallot, Ray LaMontagne, Rumer, Natasha Kan (aka Bat For Lashes) and Laura Marling turned Chrysalis Music into a very desirable catalogue of more than 50,000 songs.
-It was eventually acquired by BMG Rights Management for £107 million at the end of 2010.
+Wright retained Chrysalis Music Publishing, whose catalogue included songs by David Bowie and Paul Anka, as well as Rod Temperton's compositions for Quincy Jones, George Benson and Michael Jackson.
+Over the next two decades, the company expanded its catalogue to over 50,000 songs through acquisitions and by signing singer-songwriters including David Gray, Nerina Pallot, Ray LaMontagne, Rumer, Natasha Kan (aka Bat For Lashes) and Laura Marling.
+BMG Rights Management acquired the company for £107 million in the late 2010.